DataDog/kics/documentation/rules/terraform/aws/api_gateway_xray_disabled.md

 }
 ```

-Without X-Ray Tracing, issues such as increased latency or failed requests may go undetected and unresolved, limiting visibility into the lifecycle of requests as they traverse backend integrations and microservices.
+Without X-Ray tracing, issues such as increased latency or failed requests may go undetected and unresolved, limiting visibility into the lifecycle of requests as they traverse backend integrations and microservices.
 Leaving tracing disabled increases operational risks and reduces the ability to promptly identify and remediate failures or security incidents, ultimately impacting the reliability and security of the API service.

 ## Compliant Code Examples